How Many People Speak German, And Where Is It Spoken?

 Why Learn German?

 We won’t sugarcoat it — German isn’t one of the easiest languages for English-speakers to learn.
 But it’s also not one of the hardest.
-Plus, it’s a fun challenge.
-No matter what reason you have for learning the language, German can be very useful.
+Who doesn’t love a little bit of a challenge?

-German is one of the most commonly used languages in business and can be very useful in advancing careers.
+German can also be a useful tool in a number of different situations.
+It’s one of the most commonly used languages in business and can be very useful in advancing careers.
 Because it’s so widely spoken in Europe, it’s also one of the best languages to learn before a European voyage.

-By learning German, you can read Franz Kafka’s short stories in the original language or better understand the works of Walter Benjamin.
+When you learn German, you can read the Brothers Grimm in their original language or watch prestige German television.
 There are plenty more reasons to embrace German culture, and we encourage you to dive in language-first.